 The ON key is located in the lower right corner of the keyboard.
 It is placed in this location so that it can be easily found-even at night.
-To turn the Z-5000 on, press the ON key.
+To turn the Z-6100 on, press the ON key.
+An audible beep will be heard signifying the Z-6100 knows that a key has been pressed.
 The chart lights will begin flashing, then stop after six seconds.
 The chart will begin scrolling across the display and the number "0" will flash.
 This number is the digital bottom depth display.
 After the unit has found the bottom, the depth will be displayed.